 Our sleeping patterns vary by age.
 Teens tend to go to sleep later and sleep later, small children go to sleep earlier, and older adults tend go to be earlier and wake up earlier.

 There are two types of sleep, rapid eye movement (REM) sleep, when most dreaming takes place, and non-REM sleep, which occur in cycles of about 90 – 120 minutes throughout night.
 Your health and well-being depend on getting enough total sleep but also enough of each type of sleep.

 How much sleep we need varies by age.
 The National Institutes of Health suggests that school-age children need at least 10 hours of sleep daily, teens need 9-10 hours, and adults need 7-8 hours.

-According to a study conducted in 2014 by the National Sleep Foundation, 45 percent of Americans said that poor or insufficient sleep affected their daily activities at least once in the prior seven days.
-Despite sleeping within the recommended number of hours a night, 35 percent reported their sleep quality as “poor” or “only fair.”
-And 20 percent reported that they did not wake up feeling refreshed on any of the prior seven days.
+According to a study conducted in 2014 by the National Sleep Foundation, 45% of Americans said that poor or insufficient sleep affected their daily activities at least once in the prior seven days.
+Despite sleeping within the recommended number of hours a night, 35% reported their sleep quality as “poor” or “only fair.”
+And 20% reported that they did not wake up feeling refreshed on any of the prior seven days.

 The study also found that overall health was highly associated with sleep quality, as were life satisfaction and stress levels.

 Our bodies crave sleep, so why is a good night’s sleep so elusive to so many?
 Here are a few tips for getting the quality sleep you need, consistently.